haydenkress/haydenkress/README.md

-- 👋 Hi, I’m hayden
+- 👋 Hi, I’m Hayden
-- 👀 I’m interested in web3, software, and new technologies
+- 👀 I’m interested in new tech, AI/ML, and finance
-- 🌱 I’m currently learning solidity and backend scripting
+- 🌱 I’m currently learning Javascript and Python
 - 💞️ I’m looking to collaborate on... 🤫
 - 📫 How to reach me: @haydenkress on twitter!